adullact/puppet-wordpress/README.md

 ### Beginning with wordpress

-The very basic step :
+The following very basic step will install WP-CLI tool :

 ```
 class { 'wordpress' :